Code-Institute-Submissions/Web-Cookie-Mile-1/README.md

 I believe, I have created mobile first approach web site using HTML and CSS, the modules I got familiar with so far.
 Bootstrap, has been used to a big extend as well.

-I am a junior accountant, and even though, having limited to work on the project, I have big ideas on how this will grow in the future!
+Even though, having limited time to work on the project, I have big ideas on how this will grow in the future!

 ## UX and Design